Sakshamv06/GitHub_Documentation/GitHub.md

 You can make and save changes to the files in your repository.
 On GitHub, saved changes are called commits.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes so that other contributors can understand what you’ve done and why.

 1. Under the readme-edits branch you created, click the README.md file.
-2. To edit the file, click .
+2. To edit the file, click.
 3. In the editor, write a bit about yourself.
 4. Click Commit changes.
 5. In the "Commit changes" box, write a commit message that describes your changes.